Running in a browser

 -import { HtmlValidate } from "html-validate"

-+import { StaticConfigLoader, HtmlValidate } from "html-validate/es/browser";
++import { StaticConfigLoader, HtmlValidate } from "html-validate";

 -const htmlvalidate = new HtmlValidate();